Training - Print

 Recycled and virgin fibres are essential for sustainable paper production, each with unique environmental benefits.
 Recycled pulp production consumes less energy and releases fewer emissions, while virgin fibre production uses more renewable energy and generates less waste.
 Sustainable forestry is necessary for this balance, as recycled fibre depends on the initial supply of fresh, virgin fibre.
 Because virgin and recycled fibres are interdependent, it is very difficult to reliably compare their environmental attributes.
 Thus, the paper industry depends on sustainably managed forests to ensure a continuous, renewable cycle.

-Switching to paper-based products is a proactive way to address climate change.
+Switching to paper-based products is a proactive way to address climate change as well..
 Forests—home to paper’s primary raw material—are critical to carbon sequestration.
 From 2010 to 2020, European forests captured an annual average of 155 million tonnes of carbon.
 In the EU and UK, forest carbon sequestration offsets approximately 10% of gross greenhouse gas emissions.

 By: David Platt